alexandrempierre/concurrent-quicksort/README.md

 ## Credits

 0. Thanks to [mardevs](https://github.com/mardevs) who is an angel and also is with me in this assignment
-1. Wikipedia (for the quicksort entry and for the Linear Congruential Generator entry)
+1. Wikipedia (for the quicksort and Linear Congruential Generator entries)
 2. As always, thanks to my teacher for `timer.h`
-3. Tony Hoare for quicksort and the partition scheme
+3. C. A. R. Hoare for quicksort and the partition scheme
 4. Robert Sedgewick for the optimization list in Wikipedia it even made my code more concurrency-friendly